gusbeane/actions_systematic/README.rst

 error is difficult to model because it is non-Gaussian and bimodal, with neither mode peaking on the null value.
-An offset in the vertical position of the Galactic midplane of ~15pc for a thin disk-like orbit or ~120pc for a thick disk-like orbit induces a 25% systematic error in the vertical action J_z.
-In FIRE simulations of Milky Way-mass galaxies, these variations are on the order of $\sim100\,\pc$ at the solar circle.
-From observations of the mean vertical velocity variation of ~5--10km/s with radius, we estimate that the Milky Way midplane variations are ~60--170pc, consistent with three-dimensional dust maps.
+An offset in the vertical position of the Galactic midplane of ~15pc for a thin disk-like orbit or ~120pc for a thick disk-like orbit induces a 25% systematic error in the vertical action Jz.
+In FIRE simulations of Milky Way-mass galaxies, these variations are on the order of ~100pc at the solar circle.
+From observations of the mean vertical velocity variation of ~5-10km/s with radius, we estimate that the Milky Way midplane variations are ~60-170pc, consistent with three-dimensional dust maps.
 Action calculations and orbit integrations, which assume the global and local midplanes are identical, are likely to include this induced error, depending on the volume considered.
 Variation in the local